pri5m/Learning-log/computational_thinking/9_Sorting_Algorithms_and_Complexity.md

 A correct algorithm will produce the correct output for each input.
 Some times incorect algorithms are acceptable if the error rate is "acceptable".

+# What types of problems do algorithms solve?
+**Routing problems.**
+- information packages select routes between any nodes on a computer network?

+- What is the optimal set of routes for a fleet of vehicles to traverse in order to deliver to a given set of customers?

+- shortest route?

+**Search problems**

+- find pages where information resides

+**Cryptography e.t.c.**

+# What types of problems do algorithms solve?

+**Optimisation problems:**
+We usually are looking to find "the largest, smallest, fastest, cheapest" solution while a set of constraints are applied.
+For example you might be looking to get the maximum grade on an assigment while spending less than 5 hours on doing it.
+The first part is called the objective function that we are looking to maximise (or minimise) and the second part is the set of constraints, which can be empty.